bokub/stravanity/README.md

 Just explore the map to load segments.
 Use a high zoom level to load less popular (and probably easier) segments, then zoom out to see everything you've loaded.

 Stravanity will show you a list of the segments visible on the map, ordered from the easiest to the most difficult

+### About Strava API limits

+Because of the Strava API limits, Stravanity can only load 100 segments every 15 minutes, with up to 1,000 segments per day.
+These limits are shared by all users.

+The 15-minute limit is reset at natural 15-minute intervals corresponding to 0, 15, 30 and 45 minutes after the hour, and the daily limit resets at midnight UTC.

+If you reach one of these limits, **the only thing you can do is to wait** and come back later to load new segments.